spring-projects/spring-retry/README.md

 }
 ```

 A `BackoffPolicy` is free to implement the backOff in any way it chooses.
-The policies provided by Spring Retry out of the box all use `Object.wait()`.
+The policies provided by Spring Retry out of the box all use `Thread.sleep()`.
 A common use case is to backoff with an exponentially increasing wait period, to avoid two retries getting into lock step and both failing - this is a lesson learned from the ethernet.
 For this purpose Spring Retry provides the `ExponentialBackoffPolicy`.
 There are also randomized versions delay policies that are quite useful to avoid resonating between related failures in a complex system.

 ## Listeners